kzima/react-static/README.md

 Static file generator that can be plugged into any react project.
 A lightweight solution for single page apps like blogs, landing pages or mobile apps rendered in react-native webview.
-It prerenders the content to be SEO friendly and load faster for the user.
+It prerenders the content to be SEO friendly and to load faster for the user.

 React Static is great for small projects with 1-10 pages.
 For larger apps like e-commerce I would still recommend to use Universal Rendering.